Everyone can be secure.

 It is with those four words this website is founded.
 Computer, smartphone, and online security does not require a degree or years of experience.
 All it requires is someone show you the way.

 This site does not sell anything.
-This site does not take donations.
 There are no referral links or sponsored endorsements.
+I do not work for a security company nor receive any consideration from one.

 This site is to fix what is broken.
-Which is how we teach security.
+Which is how we teach security to everyone else.

 Welcome to DecentSecurity.com